alleyesonme21/pierre-bakery/README.md

 * Output: $20
 * Output: get 2 free

+_The program calculates number of 7 loaves of bread a user enters and displays the price_

+* Input: 7
+* Output: $35
+* Output: get 3 free

 _The program calculates number of pastries a user enters and displays the price_

 * Input: 1